 And, the push to move web design standards to become the industry baseline only strengthens the argument.

 RELATED POST: Crafting the Perfect UI Design for Your Website

 5. Standardize The Buttons Throughout Your Entire Web Design

 Use the same color button for all the buttons on your site.
-Especially actionable buttons like “Add To Cart”, “Signup”, “Checkout” and so forth.
-By keeping these the same throughout the site, you are making it easier for users to identify where they need to click.
+Especially actionable buttons like “Add To Cart,” “Signup,” “Checkout,” and so forth.
+Keeping these the same throughout the site makes it easier for users to identify where they need to click.